olena-syrotenko/design-patterns/README.md

 **When**:
   - construction of object is costly or not possible (object is supplied)
-  - code shouldn't depend on concreate classes that need to be copied
+  - code shouldn't depend on concrete classes that need to be copied

 **Implementation**:
   - implement Cloneable interface, override and make public clone() method, implement copy constructors to allow deep copy